 Through automated A/B testing, you can fine-tune your copywriting and optimize your emails to increase conversions.

-You don't need a lot of technical knowledge to write great email marketing content.
-However, using the right email marketing software will make your job a lot easier.
-So, if you want to improve your writing skills and write better marketing emails, consider using an email marketing tool.
+You don't need a lot of technical knowledge to write excellent email marketing content.
+However, using the right email marketing software will make your job much easier.

 9. Use Customer Feedback